Allen Ault: The day I sent a man to the electric chair

 13 February 2014 Last updated at 08:32 GMT

-Allen Ault was head of corrections in the US state of Georgia in the 1990s.
+One of HARDtalk's most powerful interviews in 2014 was with Allen Ault, who was head of corrections in the US state of Georgia in the 1990s.
 He was responsible for running the machinery of death in a state still committed to the deterrent effect of capital punishment.

 He did not just order others to carry out executions, he felt it was his duty to be present at the executions himself.
 But after watching a handful of the state's most serious criminals being strapped to the electric chair he decided he could stomach no more.